RunesRepoHub/RRHQD/README.md

 --------------------------------------------------------------------

+> [!TIP]
-If you want to access the script again after exiting it use the command below.
+>If you want to access the script again after exiting it use the command below.

 ```
 qd